mdavidson9/docs.balsamiq.com/content/google-drive/wireframes/intro.md

 ![](//media.balsamiq.com/img/support/docs/gdrive/wireframes/back-to-gdrive.png)

-Alternatively, you can perform the same action by clicking on the parent folder on the top-left part of the menu bar.
+Alternatively, you can perform the same action by clicking on the breadcrumb link pointing to the parent folder of your BMPR project, on the top-left part of the menu bar.

 ![](//media.balsamiq.com/img/support/docs/gdrive/wireframes/back-to-gdrive-2.png)